Natural Resources Section

 Bats and Bridges

-There are approximately 29 known bat species that call New Mexico home.
+There are approximately 29 known bat species present in New Mexico.
 Of these, 28 are known to use, or have potential to use, bridges or culverts.
 This use may be limited to short-term activities such as transitional roosting but could also include critical life phases such as breeding, hibernation, or fulltime residency.
 Bats provide invaluable ecosystem services such as insect suppression, pollination, and seed dispersal, as well as cultural importance.
-However, anthropogenic impacts have caused bat population declines across the globe.
-Often, when bridges are replaced or repaired, previously existing roosting habitat for bats (such as exposed joints or crevices) may be lost.
+Human impacts have caused bat population declines, and often when bridges are replaced or repaired, the previously existing roosting habitat for bats (such as exposed joints or crevices) may be lost.

 bat bridges and bat in boxes image

-To mitigate impacts to bridge bat roosting habitat, NMDOT has begun installing artificial structures (bat boxes) at bridges with known bat colonies.
+To mitigate lost bat roosting habitat when replacing an old bridge, NMDOT installs “bat boxes” at under the new bridge.
 These structures are installed to facilitate bat use equal to, or greater than, that of the previous structure.
 These efforts ensure that road and bridge projects minimize impacts to bat populations so that they may continue to provide their essential services to New Mexico.

 Point of Contact: